 Costs of concrete paver installation are comparable to concrete slab installation.

 The average cost of installing a concrete slab is anywhere between $4 and $8 per square foot.
 However, you can be faced with a lot of additional costs that bring the overall bill much higher.
 Plus, concrete slabs can require more maintenance over the long term.
-By comparison, concrete paver stone installation may be a bit higher per square foot, but the lower costs of preparation and long-term maintenance balance the cost.
+By comparison, concrete paving stone installation may be a bit higher per square foot, but the lower costs of preparation and long-term maintenance balance the cost.

 Concrete pavers can be permeable